iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

 ```

 The launcher will search for any suitable test according the attached plugins and will proceed to execute the resulting
-test plan.
+test iti.kukumo.test.gherkin.plan.
 However, bear in mind that Kukumo do nothing by itself, so we need to, at least, provide a test discovery
 plugin and a step library plugin in order to get a successful execution.

 A proper example would be the following: